dannief/stator/README.md

 ### apply

 Apply a middleware pipeline function.
 These functions wrap functionality that set state, allowing code to be executed before and/or after the state is updated.
-These functions allow greater flexibility than the 'use' middleware.
-Foe example the value to be set may be modified before update
+These functions allow greater flexibility than the 'use' middleware functions.
+For example, the value to be set may be modified before update is applied

 ```js
 function logChanged(next, key, val, store) {